-paper based ITQ program but it is expected that an electronic ITQ program will allow for better management and execution of the fishery.
+program but it is expected that an electronic ITQ program will allow for better management and execution of the fishery.

 The reporting burden under Alternative 1 (No Action) would likely be similar to that under Alternative 2.
-If dealers and shareholders currently involved in the fishery do not already have the necessary equipment and internet connection to report electronically, Preferred Alternative 2 would introduce a new cost.
-However, it is likely that these businesses are already equipped for electronic reporting, so this would likely not be a new or additional cost.
+All wreckfish dealers are currently reporting landings electronically, thus implementing an electronic reporting system for the wreckfish ITQ program would not introduce new costs.
+If vessel owners involved in the fishery do not already have the necessary equipment and internet connection to report electronically, Preferred Alternative 2 would introduce a new cost.
+To submit logbooks and usage of quota electronically, dealers and vessel owners would need access to an internet equipped device such as a laptop, tablet, or smartphone.
+While this would result in an additional cost for those that do not already have such a device or internet service, it is assumed that most vessel owners have existing access that would allow them to submit logbooks electronically.
+As such, the implementation of an electronic reporting system is not expected to result in notable new or additional costs.

 Preferred Alternative 2 would allow for more timely monitoring of the wreckfish ITQ program in comparison to Alternative 1 (No Action).
 Additionally, once the program is set up there would be decreased administrative costs since agency staff would not need to input wreckfish landings reported on paper into an electronic system.
 As such, Preferred Alternative 2 would result in increased net economic benefits in comparison to Alternative 1 (No Action).